 Using your new app, ensure all pages, buttons, and functionality work the way you intended them to.
 You can test your app using automatic software, such as BrowserStack, or test your app manually.

-To upload your Mendix app to the Play Console, follow the instructions on Google’s Upload your app to the Play Console site.
+Upload your Mendix app to the Play Console by following the instructions on Google’s Upload your app to the Play Console site.
 Before uploading to the Play Console you will have to complete the signup steps of signing-in with your Google account, accepting the developer agreement, paying the registration fee, and completing your account details.
 Once you have satisfied those requirements, you can upload your app to the Play Console.

-6.5 Create, Review & Roll Out a Release
+8.5 Create, Review, and Roll Out a Release